 Most standard relocation packages will also include the cost of temporary living expenses for the employee while their family travels to the new location.
 For example, the employer might cover the cost of travel, mileage, hotel costs and food to get to the new location.

-The package should also cover temporary accommodations, such as a furnished apartment, for at least the first month until you get settled into your new permanent home.
-Furnished apartments are available to rent on a flexible, short term basis, they offer excellent amenities such as laundry and parking and they are well-located.
+The package should also cover temporary accommodation, such as in a furnished apartment, for at least the first month until you get settled into your new permanent home.
+(Delsuites furnished apartments are ideal for this purpose, as they are available to rent on a flexible, short term basis, they offer excellent amenities such as laundry and parking and they are well-located.)

 Other Miscellaneous Costs

 Many standard relocation packages will also include a miscellaneous expense allowance.
-This could cover cleaning services for the old home, the cost of relocating pets and other expenses that may arise during the move.
+This could cover a wide range of things, including cleaning services for the old home, the cost of relocating pets and other expenses that may arise during the move.

 Make Your Employees Feel Welcome With A Job Relocation Package